thebaldgeek/thebaldgeek.github.io/Iridium.md

     <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/iridium/usaEuro2_fast.gif" height="288">
 In Jan 2022 we started looking at it seriously, so all this is very new and thus a bit rough around the edges, but here are some tips to get you started.
 If you want to get technical, [this doc](https://www.icao.int/safety/acp/inactive%20working%20groups%20library/acp-wg-m-iridium-3/ird-swg03-wp05-draft%20iridium%20ams(r)s%20tech%20manual%20-%20021506.pdf) is a good read.

-Sep 2022 Iridium has picked up a LOT of interest in the past few weeks with some very interesting posts on the ACARS groups.io email list.
+Sep 2022 Iridium has picked up a LOT of interest in the past few months with some very interesting posts on the ACARS groups.io email list.
 Seems that a good amount of military aircraft (All USAF KC-135) are going to be moving from Inmarsat L-Band to Iridium.
 There also have been some really solid appreciation for Iridium ACARS messages given via Twitter from the website power users.
 It's clear that this bleeding edge mode has a great deal of untapped potential.
 Insert usual call for more feeders here...

 Check out the Iridium page on [tbg.airframes.io] to see the sort of data you will be getting.
 Iridium is the second most expensive ACARS mode (after C-Band), so be sure it has some data you really care about.
-If you live in an area already covered, you might want to think twice about the expense.
+If you live in an area already covered (check the [about page](https://tbg.airframes.io/dashboard/about) for example global ACARS Iridium stations), you might want to think twice about the expense.
 Your data will help, but don't go hungry or cold to provide what we already have on the sites.

+For a quick soup-to-nuts Iridium ACARS primer, thebaldgeek did a Tweet thread that got unrolled, [view it here](https://threadreaderapp.com/thread/1672798181313355776.html)

 ## Parts required to build an Iridium ground station
 ### Antenna
 I started out using the RTLSDR v2 patch antenna since its only meh at Inmarsat and so I had an unused one kicking around.
 While not the best antenna for Iridium (its directional and has a mystery SAW filter in the LNA), its really not too bad given it's price and availability, if its all you can get, then give it a go by mounting it outside, looking straight up ie, flat, or angled in any direction that does not have obstructions (trees etc).
 Some people have hand built themselves a RHCP L-Band patch antenna, since it has less forward gain, the home made ones are an option if you are so inclined.
-Be sure and couple it with a solid L-Band LNA.
+Be sure and couple it with a solid L-Band LNA - ie, a filtered one, not a wide band LNA.
-I jumped on eBay and picked up a combined GPS and iridium dome antenna and will report back on how it goes once we get some air time with it.
+I jumped on eBay and picked up a combined GPS and iridium dome antenna and will report back on how it goes once we get some air time with it - July 2024, its not great.
 Do note that there are very few _active_ (built in LNA) Iridium antennas since transmitting up to the satellites is very common.
 That said, I have found one that I really like: [HC610](https://www.google.com/search?q=HC610&sourceid=chrome&ie=UTF-8).
 (There is also a passive version of this antenna, so that might be an easier to find and buy than this active one).
 Note that the HC610 has some nice out of band filters to help cut down on the very busy L-Band crud we are not wanting to hear.
 In short, thus far, out of the 4-6 antennas we have tested, the HC-610 is by far and away THE best Iridium antenna by a good margin.